MicrosoftDocs/partner-center-docs-powershell/docs-conceptual/partnercenterps-2.0/test-partner-security-requirements.md

 Test-PartnerSecurityRequirement

 WARNING: Attempting to launch a browser for authorization code login.
-WARNING: We have launched a browser for you to login.For the old experience with device code flow, please run 'Test-PartnerSecurityRequirement -UseDeviceAuthentication'.
+WARNING: We have launched a browser for you to login.
+For the old experience with device code flow, please run 'Test-PartnerSecurityRequirement -UseDeviceAuthentication'.
 WARNING: Unable to find the AMR claim, which means the ability to verify the MFA challenge happened will not be possible.
 See https://aka.ms/partnercenterps-psr-warning for more information. fail
 ```